 A successful recursive function must have two parts: at least one base case and at least one recursive case.
 The base case is similar to the conditional in a while loop, in that it tells the program when to stop.
-In a recursive function, it stops calling itself, and typically returns something (a value, a message, or even None).
+In a recursive function, it stops calling itself, and typically returns something (a value, a message, etc.).
 A recursive function may have more than one base case, just like a while loop may have more than one comparison in its conditional.

-The recursive case is the more interesting part, since this is where the function makes its recursive calls to itself.
+The recursive case is the more interesting part, since this is where the function makes the recursive calls.
 A recursive call is the most important part of a recursive function, and has a few key features: